Prayagraj district

-Allahabad district, officially known as Prayagraj district, is the most populous district of Uttar Pradesh state of India.
-The district headquarters is Allahabad which was renamed Prayagraj at the same time as the district was renamed.
+Prayagraj district, formerly and colloquially known as Allahabad district, is the most populous district in the Indian state of Uttar Pradesh.
+Prayagraj city is the district headquarters of this district.
 The District is divided into blocks within tehsils.
 As of 2011, there are 20 blocks in eight tehsils.
-The Allahabad division includes the districts of Pratapgarh, Fatehpur, Kaushambi and Allahabad, with some western parts that had previously part of Allahabad District becoming part of the new Kaushambi District.
+The Prayagraj division includes the districts of Pratapgarh, Fatehpur, Kaushambi and Prayagraj, with some western parts that had previously been part of Allahabad District becoming part of the new Kaushambi District.
 The administrative divisions are Phulpur, Koraon, Meja, Sadar, Soraon, Handia, Bara, Shringverpur and Karchana.

+The district is bordered by five districts, four of which lie within Uttar Pradesh and one in the neighboring state of Madhya Pradesh.
+To the north, Prayagraj district shares its boundary with Pratapgarh district.
+The eastern border is adjacent to Bhadohi district (formerly known as Sant Ravidas Nagar district).
+Continuing southeast, the district touches Mirzapur district.
+On the southern side, it borders Rewa district in Madhya Pradesh, forming an inter-state boundary.
+To the west, Prayagraj is flanked by Kaushambi district and slightly with Chitrakoot district.

-The three rivers of India - Ganges, Yamuna and the mythical river of Sarasvati - meet at a point in the district, known as Sangam, considered holy by Hindus.
-Allahabad was once the capital of United Province before independence.
-Allahabad is one of the largest educational hubs.
+The three rivers of India - Ganges, Yamuna and the mythical river of Sarasvati - meet at a point in the district, known as Triveni Sangam, considered holy by Hindus.
+Prayagraj is one of the largest educational hubs.

 Demographics

-According to the 2011 census of India the district has a population of 5,954,391.
+According to the 2011 Census of India the district has a population of 5,954,391.
 This gives it a ranking of 13th in India (out of a total of 640).
 As of 2011 it is the most populous district of Uttar Pradesh (out of 71).
 The district has a population density of 1087 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 20.74%.

 The district has a sex ratio of 902 females for every 1000 males, and a literacy rate of 74.41%, highest in the region and close to the all-India average of 74%.
+24.75% of the population lives in urban areas.
 Scheduled Castes made up 22.00% of the population.